Nathan "Nearest" Green: Biography

-Sometime in the 1850s, when Jack Daniel was a boy, he went to work for Dan Call, a preacher, grocer, and distiller.
-According to company lore, the preacher was a busy man, and when he saw promise in young Jack, he taught him how to run his whiskey still.
+Sometime in the 1850s, when Jack Daniel was a child, he went to work for Dan Call, a preacher, grocer, and distiller.
+The New York Times reported that according to company lore, "the preacher was a busy man, and when he saw promise in young Jack, he taught him how to run his whiskey still".

-However, in June 2016, The New York Times published a story identifying Daniel's true teacher as Green, one of Call's slaves.
+However, in June 2016, The New York Times published a story suggesting Daniel's true teacher may have been Green, one of the enslaved people Call owned.
 The newspaper reported that historians and locals have known the Green story for decades.
 Green's story – according to the article, "built on oral history and the thinnest of archival trails" – may never be definitively proved.
 A USA Today article published in July 2017 corrected the Nearis spelling of his name and confirmed that Jack Daniel said his correct name was Nathan "Nearest" Green.
+Another article published by The Tennessee Tribune in March 2019 confirmed through the story of Fawn Weaver, an African American real estate investor and author, that Green's story continues to be passed down orally through the generations.

 Documentation shows that Green was owned by a firm known as Landis & Green, who likely hired him out to Call for a fee.
 Green was one of a few enslaved people who stayed on to work with Call after the Emancipation Proclamation.
 When introducing Green to an 8-year old Jack Daniel, Call is quoted as saying, "Uncle Nearest is the best whiskey maker that I know of."
 Call reportedly said to Green, "I want [Jack] to become the world's best whiskey distiller – if he wants to be.
 You help me teach him."